tonykung06/vim-doc/README.md

 - `:h search-term`, search for help
 - `:db`, or `:q` to exit help doc
 - `j`, move down a line
+- `k`, move up a line
 - `G`, go to bottom of file
 - `gg`, go to the top of the file
-- `12G`, go to line 12
+- `12G` or `12gg` go to line 12
 - `H J K L`, left, down, up and right
 - `3j`, move down 3 lines
 - `i`, insert text before cursor
 - `I`, insert mode at the start of line
 - `a`, append text after cursor
 - `o`, insert a blank line below and go into insert mode
+- `O`, insert a new line above
+- `A`, move to end of line and edit
 - `f{`, find next opening bracket
 - `d`, delete character
 - `d$`, delete through line
 - `d2w`, means delete two words
-- `c2/myname<Return>`, change text from cursor through next two occurrences of "myname"
+- `c2/myname<Return>`, change text from cursor through next two occurrences of "myname", and the deleted text is put into buffer to allow pasting
+- `x`, to delete character under cursor
+- `cc`, delete a line and insert
 - `w`, move forward by one word
 - `3w`, forward by 3 words
 - `W`, treating 'object.property' as one word and move forward